boostorg/beast/README.md

 * Boost 1.58 or later
 * C++11 or later

+When using Microsoft Visual C++, Visual Studio 2015 Update 3 or later is required.

 These components are optionally required in order to build the tests and examples: